drdaemos/xc5-docs/en/basics/using_images_widget.md

 ## Tweaking design of admin and customer interfaces

 First, we need to allow merchant to upload secondary images for a product on product details page in admin area.
-Similar task is already described in [one of previous articles](Adding-new-property-to-a-product_8225149.html).
+Similar task is already described in {% link "one of previous articles" Adding-new-property-to-a-product_8225149.html %}.

 We need to decorate `\XLite\View\Model\Product` class, so we create the `<X-Cart>/classes/XLite/Module/Tony/ImageDemo/View/Model/Product.php` file with the following content: